- View Offline

 - Building your first simple JavaBeans component

 - Creating simple entity beans and message-driven beans

 Skill Level Intermediate

-Hi I'm Patrick Royal and welcome to Java EE Essentials Enterprise JavaBeans.
+- [Voiceover] Hi, I'm Patrick Royal, and welcome to Java EE Essentials: Enterprise JavaBeans.
 In this course we'll explore the core features and techniques that will serve you well as you create and use JavaBeans.
-We'll cover the basics of working with, and creating a simple JavaBean.
-We will create JavaBean session and entity objects, and learn how they interact with one another.
+We'll cover the basics of working with and creating a simple JavaBean.
+We will create JavaBean session and entity objects and learn how they interact with one another.
 We'll learn about syntax, commands, and the various tools available to help you as you edit your JavaBeans.
-Most importantly though we'll also explore some of the basic concepts behind these beans, why you should use them, and how to take advantage of the power and tools present in the server architecture.
+Most importantly though, we'll also explore some of the basic concepts behind these Beans, why you should use them, and how to take advantage of the power and tools present in the server architecture.

-We'll cover some simple programming tips for writing JavaBeans that are as efficient and parallelizable as possible helping your servers run more efficiently.
-We’ll also learn about some of the extensions to JavaBeans to increase scalability and compatibility.
+We'll cover some simple programming tips for writing JavaBeans that are as efficient and parallelizable as possible, helping your servers run more efficiently.
+And we'll also learn about some of the extensions to JavaBeans to increase scalability and compatibility.
 By the end of this course you can expect to be comfortable creating and using JavaBeans.
-So get ready for some coding with Java EE Essentials Enterprise JavaBeans.
+So get ready for some coding with Jave EE Essentials: Enterprise JavaBeans.